WHY JOIN US?

-A: We partner with municipal shelters in the East Bay to transfer in animals according to Berkeley Humane’s capacity and population.
-Municipal shelters generally provide animal control and must accept any kind of surrender, stray or at large animal for any reason at any time and our ability to intake animals from them helps alleviate overcrowding.
+A: We partner with municipal shelters in the East Bay and surrounding communities to transfer in animals according to Berkeley Humane’s capacity and resources.
+Municipal shelters generally provide animal control services and must accept any kind of surrender, stray, or at-large animal for any reason, at any time.
+Our ability to intake animals from them helps alleviate overcrowding and reduce .

 Q: Why do these animals need fostering?

-A: Foster homes increase the number of animals that we can save.
-Some puppies and kittens not old enough to be adopted.
-Some animals are sick and need a bit of time in foster to recover.
-Foster homes help animals become more socialized which improves their mental health and helps them become more adoptable.
+A: Foster homes increase the number of animals that Berkeley Humane can save from other shelters.
+Some are puppies and kittens not old enough to be adopted yet.
+Some animals are sick and need a bit of time in foster care to recover.
+Foster homes can also help animals become more socialized, which improves their mental health and helps them become more adoptable.

 Q: What do you know about the animals?

-A: Most of the time, the animals have unknown backgrounds before ending up in shelters.
-We learn more about the animals we intake through behavior assessments and medical examinations than we do from the source shelter.
+A: Most of the time, the animals have unknown backgrounds before ending up in our care.
+We learn more about the animals we take into our program through behavior assessments and medical examinations than we do from the shelter they came from.

 Q: What support do I get and how much does it cost?

 A: All supplies and medical care are provided by Berkeley Humane.
-This should not be a financial burden to the foster home!
+This should not be a financial burden to the volunteer.
 The Foster Program Coordinator is available for support and advice throughout fostering.

 Q: Can I travel and foster?

-A: Fostering is a great option for folks who travel too much to commit to adopting a pet at this time.
+A: Fostering is a great option for folks who travel too much to commit to adopting a pet.
 We do require that you be home the entire time you have a foster animal.
-If you do need to leave town, please give advance notice so that the Foster Program Coordinator can arrange for the animal to come back to Berkeley Humane.
+If you do need to leave town, please give advance notice so that the Foster Program Coordinator can arrange for the animal to come back to Berkeley Humane's shelter.
 Pet sitters cannot care for foster animals.